hkpeaks/peaks-consolidation/README.md

 ## Introduction
-Peaks Consolidation is a personal academic project that aims to provide an alternative to SQL statements for processing billions of rows using streaming or in-memory model to accelerate dataframe.
+Peaks Consolidation is a personal academic project that aims to provide an innovative framework of ETL expression to simply processing billions of rows using streaming or in-memory model to accelerate dataframe.
 The project began on February 18th, 2023 in Hong Kong SAR and aims to achieve real-time processing of up to 10 million rows per second on a single computing device and also saving your investment in cloud computing.

-Currently, Peaks DataFrame have been innovating and testing a set of algorithms and data structures to support profound acceleration of the dataframe with limited memory.
+Currently, Peaks Consolidation have been innovating and testing a set of algorithms and data structures to support profound acceleration of the dataframe with limited memory.
 One of the project’s expected outcomes is to solve the data explosion that came with data capture from IoT devices, ERP, internet and data lake.
 By using a proper script settings, it can support streaming and in-memory models.

 When it comes to data structures, bytearray is one of the most useful and memory-efficient.
 As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 8 cores and 32GB RAM.
 The author had conducted some research in bioinformatics and had learned that RNA polymerase is responsible for transcribing DNA into RNA while ribosomes are responsible for translating RNA into proteins.
 The author was impressed by the high efficiency of protein production from transcription to translation, so the data model of Peaks is somewhat similar to these biological operations.